axiom-org/axiom/testnet/README.md

 gcloud components install kubectl
 ```

-Choose a name for your gcloud coinkit project and create it:
+Choose a name for your gcloud axiom project and create it:

 ```
-gcloud projects create your-coinkit-project-name gcloud config set project your-coinkit-project-name
+gcloud projects create your-axiom-project-name gcloud config set project your-axiom-project-name
 ```

 It is handy to have `PROJECT_ID` set to the name of your GCP project in your shell,